The International Cooperative Alliance unites, represents and serves cooperatives worldwide.

 The global cooperative network

-A total of 318 organisations from 112 countries are members of the International Cooperative Alliance.
+More than 310 organisations from 107 countries are members of the International Cooperative Alliance.

 The ICA’s members are international and national cooperative organisations from all sectors of the economy, namely agriculture, banking, consumer, fisheries, health, housing, insurance, and industry & services.